-New reserve officers will receiving in depth training, both classroom and hands on to prepare them for the requirements of the job.
-New Reserve Officers will be required to donate a minimum of 15 hours per month, and all members are required to donate 10 hours after completion of their first year.
+New reserve officers will receiving in-depth training, both in the classroom and hands-on to prepare them for the requirements of the job.
+New reserve officers will be required to donate a minimum of 15 hours per month, and all members are required to donate 10 hours after completion of their first year.

 Ongoing Training & Time Commitment

-Reserve Officers will receiving ongoing training in various aspects of their job, such as use of force, medical and fire response and scenario based training.
-These meetings are held on the third Sunday of each month and last approximately 3 hours.
-All training that you are required to have for this position will be provided by the Hopkins Police Department.
+Reserve officers will receiving ongoing training in various aspects of their job, such as use of force, medical and fire response, and scenario-based training.
+These meetings are held on the third Sunday of each month and last approximately three hours.
+All training required for this position will be provided by the Hopkins Police Department.

 Minimum qualifications include but are not limited to individuals who:

 - Are at least 18 years of age